-Where to install insulation is the second thing you’ll need to know because different areas of your home require different R-values.
-The attic needs a higher R-value than the walls because heat naturally rises and commonly escapes through your attic.
+Where to install insulation is the second thing you’ll need to know because different areas of your home or building require different R-values.
+Your home’s attic needs a higher R-value than your walls because heat naturally rises and commonly escapes through your attic.

-Choosing the Right Insulation Solutions
+Choosing the Right Insulation

 No matter what material you choose for your project, look no further than Installed Building Products of Nashville.
 Never ask, “Where can I find insulation contractors near me?” again!

-Contact us to learn more about our insulation installation services or if you’re ready to install insulation in your home!
+If you’re in the Nashville area, contact IBP of Nashville to learn more about our insulation installation services or if you’re ready to install insulation in your home!